transloadit/uppy/packages/@uppy/companion/README.md

 ### Run as a serverless function

-Uppy-server can be deployed as a serverless function to AWS Lambda or other cloud providers through `serverless`.
+Companion can be deployed as a serverless function to AWS Lambda or other cloud providers through `serverless`.
 Check [this guide](https://serverless.com/framework/docs/getting-started/) to get started.

 After you have cloned the repo go inside `examples/serverless`:
 ```